Building Smarter: NDOT’s Digital Future

-NDOT is modernizing systems as part of NDOT’s five-year business plan.
-A key component of implementing this plan is digital project delivery (DPD).
+Part of the NDOT's five-year business plan is to modernize systems.
+A key component of this is the implementation of digital project delivery (DPD).

 Equitable Impact